aa-tt/wallethub/Readme.md

-1. Install gradle in your machine
+1. git clone or download as zip
 2. Goto project directory and execute commands, based on type of OS -

 if Windows-